 The best idea for content marketing for financial advisors, sometimes, is in your company’s mission statement itself.
 Creating content similar to your objectives is the play here.

-If a company’s actions are governed by their mission statement and business objectives than why can’t content marketing too?
+If a company’s actions are governed by its mission statement and business objectives then why can’t content marketing too?

 Think about your service areas or the demographics you appeal to.
 Business objectives can often set the path to your content marketing goals.